raspberrypilearning/our-beat/en/step_4.md

 --- task ---

 - Tell the micro:bit that nothing is playing yet.
 - Set a radio group so the micro:bits can talk to each other.
+Both micro:bits must be in the same **radio group**.
-- Set the volume to full and show a sleepy face.
+- Set the volume and show a sleepy face.

 ```microbit
 instrument = ""